cincheo/daquota/README.md

 In this repository, you will find 3 kinds of Open Source artifacts:

-- In the [src](src) folder: Web Components written in JavaScript with the DLite API, which are packaged directly or as plugins in DLite applications.
+- In the [src](src/README.md) folder: Web Components written in JavaScript with the DLite API, which are packaged directly in the IDE or as plugins in DLite applications.
-- In the [applications](applications) folder: DLite applications, which can be tools, examples, demos, free to use, copy and fork for your own projects.
+- In the [applications](applications/README.md) folder: DLite applications (tools, examples, demos).
+Free to use, copy and fork for your own projects.
-- In the [ecodesign](ecodesign) folder: DLite tools and applications for ecodesign, typically, impact referentials or simulators to help developpers building better apps with more responsible environmental impacts.
+- In the [eco-design](eco-design/README.md) folder: DLite tools and applications for Eco Design.
+For instance, impact referentials or simulators to help developers building better apps with more responsible environmental impacts.

 # Getting started

-DLite programs are editable with the https://platform.dlite.io, and can be exported as a ``*.dlite`` or ``*.json`` file, which is basically the JSON descriptor of the application.
-There is no needs for an account or any kind of registration to play or modify any app in this repository.
+DLite programs are editable with https://platform.dlite.io, and can be exported as ``*.dlite`` or ``*.json`` files, which are the JSON descriptors of the applications.
+There is no need for an account or any kind of registration to run or modify apps in this repository.
+By default, most apps are local first and your data will be saved locally in the browser's IndexedDB storage.

-If you want to use the local-first data synchronization, you will need to register on the platform.
-Registration is free for developpers needing small amount of data.
+If you want to use the local-first data synchronization and share data accross devices and/or users, you will need to register on the platform.
+Registration is free for developers needing small amount of data.
 For other plans, see the license section.

 # Contributing

-More applications and ecodesign tooling will be provided in the future.
+More applications and eco-design tooling will be provided in the future.
 Contributions are welcome.

 # License